gosukehommaEX/adaptive2in1binary/README.md

 print(test_size)
 ```

-## Reproducing Manuscript Results
+## Reproducing Results

-### Method 1: Using the installed package (Recommended)

-After installing the package, you can reproduce the manuscript results by cloning the repository and running the example scripts:
+After installing the package, you can reproduce the results by cloning the repository and running the example scripts:

 ```r
 # 1. Install the package